And I wanted to, I don't normally have a show for tonight.

 And again, I don't think that's a terrible thing to do.

-That can be helpful and important in an emergency, but I have more respect in the long run for people who actually go out and start businesses and create jobs and hire people, and of course, everyone you hire marginally raises the uh income of everyone else, right?
+But I have more respect in the long run for people who actually go out, start businesses, and create jobs and hire people.

-Because it takes people out of the market, which reduces supply and increases uh wages through slightly incremented demand.
+Because it takes people out of the market, which reduces supply and increases wages through slightly incremented demand.

 And she also, wasn't she quite a fan of dictators?

-I d I don't know much about Mother Teresa.
+I don't know much about Mother Teresa.

-I did uh one on her, but I think I've mentioned her on the show from time to time.
+I did one on her, but I think I've mentioned her on the show from time to time.

 Yeah, well, I think she was an amazing, amazing human being.

-But uh thanks thanks for that, Stefan.
+But thanks for that, Stefan.

 You're very welcome.